souhaiebtar/souhaiebtar.github.io/_posts/2021-08-09-install-openwrt-on-xiaomi-4a-gigabyte.md

 >> N.B: the name of the file i used is `openwrt-19.07.7-ramips-mt7621-xiaomi_mir4ag-squashfs-sysupgrade.bin`

-you can copy the file using ftp client like `filezilla` or `cyberduck`, copy it to `/tmp` ( because you have write permission) and rename to `firmware.bin` (to make it easier) than just run
+you can copy the file using ftp client like `filezilla` or `cyberduck`, copy it to `/tmp` ( because you have write permission) and rename to `firmware.bin` (to make it easier) than juste run

 ```BASH
 mtd -e OS1 -r write firmware.bin OS1
 ```

->> N.B: be patient and just wait, go eat something
+>> N.B: be patient and juste wait, go eat something

 ### Resources